kewbish/matter/README.md

 Under `Advanced`, a textbox to bookmark new links can be found.
 A comment can be added after the link (keep the https[s]:// bit) by separating the two with a comma. (something like: `https://kewbi.sh,This is a comment`)
 New links will appear as a separate comment in the thread.

+You can delete bookmarks from the Matter side by clicking the delete button - this will remove the comment from the GitHub issue thread.